dautienthuy/openerp7/README.md

 7. General Expenses

-8. Addtional Tools
+8. Additional Tools

-### Already to use docker-compose file
+### Ready to use docker-compose file

-This repository included a docker-compose.yml file that already to used with the command **`docker-compose up`** *Some notes:*
+This repository included a docker-compose.yml file that ready to use with the command **`docker-compose up`** *Some notes:*

 * General ways to commit code